The Generation Game: Catchphrases

 Grayson supplied his own catchphrases, including "Shut that door!", "What a gay day!" and "Seems like a nice boy!"
 Scores were preceded by "What are the scores on the doors?" to which St Clair would reply "The names in the frames say..." before announcing them.
 After the conveyor belt finale, Grayson would say "What a lot you've got... you have got a lot!" but he abandoned this after his second season as it did not register with the public.
 Grayson and St Clair apparently had a strong bond; Grayson always introduced her at the start of each show as "my lovely Isla" and "my favourite girl, my Saturday girl."
 She once referred to them as being "like a couple of naughty sisters."

 Jim Davidson would later present but no real catchphrases were used; however, he made a running gag acknowledging this and tried out several 'potential catchphrases'.

 Hostesses

 Each host of The Generation Game was joined by a female hostess, who brought the contestants on stage, handed out the prizes and often joined in the games.
 The first was Anthea Redfern, who began an affair with host Forsyth and married him during the series' run.
 When she was absent on maternity leave, actress Jenny Lee Wright stood in for a number of shows.
 Isla St. Clair was Grayson's hostess throughout his tenure on the show.
 Rosemarie Ford supported Forsyth on his second stint as host.
-Sally Meen, Melanie Stace and Lea Christiansen were Davidson's hostesses.
+Sally Meen, Melanie Stace and Lea Kristensen were Davidson's hostesses.